 ☐ Purchase fire extinguishers.
 At a minimum, you should have one extinguisher in the kitchen, and one more for every floor (including the kitchen level).

 ☐ Install flood detectors.
 Did you even know these existed?
 Incredible new technology lets you know when your pipes burst or your basement starts to leak.
-My Alarm Center’s flood protection is the piece of mind you need that costs less than a quarter a day.
+My Alarm Center’s flood warning system and flood protection is the piece of mind you need that costs less than a quarter a day.

 ☐ Establish an escape plan.
 One of the best things you can do for your and your family’s safety is to establish an emergency escape route – and practice it.
 Regularly.